 - Lost wages

-This is a very complicated topic, of course, and we do dive deeper into the concept of damages our video here: Video About Damages
+This is a very complicated topic, of course, and we do dive deeper into the concept of damages in our video here: Video About Damages

 But for the moment, think of it this way.
-The longer the harm lasts, the more seriously it impacts your life, the more likely there will be more damages, and a greater need for financial compensation to balance the scales and make you whole.
+The longer the harm lasts, the more seriously it impacts your life, the more likely there will be more damages and a greater need for financial compensation to balance the scales and make you whole.

 Part Three of an Accident Claim: Calculating Available Payment

 The third leg of the stool is someone to pay you.
-This is often overlooked, but is just as important as the other two legs of the stool.
+This is often overlooked but is just as important as the other two legs of the stool.